-Liz Brewer first shot to fame when she swapped life as a debutante in favour of launching Portugal’s first ever Discotheque/Night club, The 7 and 7 1/2 in Albufeira, at that time, an unspoilt fishing village in the Algarve, to which she attracted an array of celebrities including Cliff Richard, The Shadows, Lulu, Cilla Black and Paul McCartney giving Liz an appetite for organising extravagant and memorable events.
+Liz Brewer first shot to fame when she swapped life as a debutante in favour of launching Portugal’s first ever Disco/Night club, The 7 & 7 1/2 in Albufeira, at that time, an unspoilt fishing village in the Algarve, to which she attracted an array of celebrities including Cliff Richard, The Shadows, Lulu, Cilla Black and Paul McCartney giving Liz an appetite for organising extravagant and memorable events.
 Initially she did this together with her then fiance, Neville Roberts who sadly had to leave Portugal after one year leaving Liz to continue single-handedly for the following nine years.

 Having sold the club in the mid 70’s, just before the revolution, Liz returned to London and set up a Leisure Development Consultancy.
 Her major Clients at that time were British Transport Hotels – owned by British Rail and Chaired by Richard Marsh.
 Their group of 33 hotels included Gleneagles, Tregenner Castle, Turnberrry and The Adelphi, Liverpool.
 Her task was to introduce new revenue to hitherto unused areas of their hotels and introduce a younger and more interesting clientel.
-Soon enough, Liz added representation of Portugal and the Algarve, to the portfolio of her Marketing and PR clients followed by the marketing and PR of Jamaica, Florida and Greece.
+Soon enough, Liz added representation of Portugal and the Algarve, to the portfolio of her Marketing and PR clients followed by the marketing and promotion of Jamaica, Florida and Greece.
 She later branched into launching London’s leading Restaurants and Clubs and representing high flying ‘luminaries’ in addition to organising star studded Film Premieres, (her clients included Allied Vision headed by Harvey Goldsmith and Ed Simons).

 Liz then became the Chairman and organiser of The England Ball, presided over by the late Lord Henley to raise funds annually for The Council for the Protection of Rural Engand.
 (CPRE).
-These included The 1920s Ball, the England Ball, and the Mad Hatter’s Military.
+These included The 1920s Ball, the England Ball, and the Mad Hatter’s Military Band Ball.
 This was followed by many other benefits organised by Liz, for various Charities and presided over by some of Englands most elegant and notorious women of the last century – including Margaret, Duchess of Argyll and Lady Diana Cooper.
 All her glittering memorable fund raisers and events were and have continued to be recorded in the annals of history.

 In the 70’s and 80’s in addition to representing a number of trendy establishments, Liz Brewer took on a number of high profile clients and became their confidante, advisor, representative and media spokesperson.

-During this time for two years Liz became the Diary Editor of TATLER – writing and editing a monthly double page Diary
+During this time for two years Liz became the Diary Editor of TATLER – writing and editing a monthly double page Diary entitled ‘Tittle Tattle’

-The Western Australian Government then contracted Liz to represent them when the Royal Perth Yacht Club challenge headed by Alan Bond, beat Peter de Savary’s Victory Syndicate and won the America’s Cup.
+The Western Australian Government contracted Liz to represent them when the Royal Perth Yacht Club challenge headed by Alan Bond, who beat Peter de Savary’s Victory Syndicate and won the America’s Cup.
 For three years Liz was involved in their representation and promotion both in Australia and the UK.

 National Playing Fields Association took on Liz as their Honorary Event Organiser for three years to organise major fund raising events which led to Carlton Television and Action Time Production Company contracting Liz to Organise the notorious celebrity ‘Men For Sale’ Charity fundraising events for two years raising £ millions divided between 8 Cancer Charities, and 8 Childrens Charities and attracting 9 million viewers.